ESTABLISHED 2006

 Imagine building your house out of rotten wood or disintegrating bricks

 Remember the story of the man who built his house on sand?
 Or the Three Little Pigs?
-Same principle applies to the body—structure and foundation matter, whether it’s human or horse.
+This same principle applies to the body - structure and foundation matter, whether human or horse.

-Now, if you want to eat ultra-processed meals full of CRAP (Carbs, Refined, Artificial & Processed), that’s your choice.
-But would you knowingly feed your horse defective ingredients that harm their body, gut, and long-term health?
+Now, if we want to eat ultra-processed meals full of CRAP (Carbs, Refined, Artificial & Processed), that’s our choice.
+But would we knowingly feed our horse defective ingredients that harm their body, gut and immunity function, and ultimately their long-term health?

-• Would you feed Ned something that damages hormone production?
+• Would we feed Ned something that damages hormone production?

 • Or an ingredient so mutated by genetic tinkering that it’s linked to autoimmune diseases?

-• Or synthetic vitamins and minerals that his gut doesn’t recognize, alongside fillers that feed harmful gut bacteria?
+• Or synthetic vitamins and minerals that their gut doesn’t recognise, alongside fillers that feed the harmful gut bacteria?

 Your horse is what you feed them

-Think of your horse’s genes as software.
-Every bite of food you offer is like typing on the keyboard, sending messages to their system.
-Those messages can either create health or fuel disease.
+We all know the saying - "We are what we eat," and it's the same for our horse.
+Think of your horse’s genes as computer software.
+Every bite of food you offer is like typing on the keyboard, sending messages to their system - those messages can either create health or fuel disease.

-• A fast-food dinner (burger, fries, soda) sends your body a “crash incoming” message.
+• A fast-food dinner (burger, fries, fizzy drink) sends your body a “crash incoming” message.

-• Compare that to wild salmon, broccoli, and sweet potato—it’s a “run smoothly” signal.
+• Now compare that to wild salmon, broccoli, and sweet potato - it’s a “run smoothly” signal.

 It’s no different for Ned.
-The feed you choose dictates whether he thrives or struggles.
+The feed we choose dictates whether they thrives or struggles.
 Juliet Getty put it perfectly:

 "Feeding your horse contrary to their innate physiological needs makes their body scream for help."

-We’ve all been there.
+And it's no surprise as it's a minefield out there.
 The overwhelming number of feeds and supplements on the market leaves many horse owners confused, frustrated, and guilt-ridden when their efforts don’t pay off.
-But here’s the thing: it doesn’t need to be this complicated.
+But here’s the thing - it doesn’t need to be this complicated.
 Let’s strip it back to basics.

 The truth about feeds

 Most feedbags are loaded with ultra-processed fillers, byproducts, and synthetic additives.
 They look shiny and promise amazing health benefits, but the reality?
-They’re the equine version of junk food.
+They’re the equine version of junk food - there's a reason they're cheap.

 Let’s break it down:

-• Modern feeds are packed with CRAP (Carbs, Refined, Artificial & Processed).
+• Most factory-processed feeds are packed with C.R.A.P. (conveniently stands for Carbs, Refined, Artificial & Processed).

-• Bulk ingredients like wheat, corn, and soy - often genetically modified - are staples in horse feeds but far removed from what horses evolved to eat.
+• Bulk ingredients like wheat, corn, and soya (to name just a few) - often genetically modified - are staples in horse feeds but far removed from what horses are evolved to eat.

 • These feeds create gut imbalances, fuel inflammation, and leave your horse craving more, all while producers rake in the profits.